Dannymak1993/Flappy-Bird/README.md

 To run this application you must have a Java IDE and copy/paste the code to run the application

-all assets are obtained from google pictures.
+All assets are obtained from google pictures.